 - 17.1.11 Natural wetlands and/or natural drainage courses that are retained should receive treated storm water through direct or indirect flow in order to maintain the integrity of the wetland and the drainage course. - 17.1.12 As part of the preparation of a Local Plan and any supporting sub-catchment or master drainage plans, best management practices and alternative solutions for the improvement of storm water quality and reduction of quantity shall be required.
-Solutions may include: - Design of storm water facilities that incorporate source controls in order to reduce the amount of water moving downstream and the need for end of pipe treatment facilities; - b) Use of Low Impact Development (LID) methods, such as bio-swales, rain gardens, constructed wetlands, green roofs and permeable pavements; - c) Minimal use of impervious surfaces; - d) The re-use of storm water; and - Consideration of storm water ponds at the sub-regional level to support the reuse of storm water. - 17.1.13 Storm water ponds servicing more than one lot should be located on Public Utility Lots.
+Solutions may include: - a) design of storm water facilities that incorporate source controls in order to reduce the amount of water moving downstream and the need for end of pipe treatment facilities; - b) use of Low Impact Development (LID) methods, such as bio-swales, rain gardens, Constructed Wetlands, green roofs and permeable pavements; - c) minimal use of impervious surfaces; - d) the re-use of storm water; and - e) consideration of storm water ponds at the sub-regional level to support the reuse of storm water. - 17.1.13 Storm water ponds servicing more than one lot should be located on Public Utility Lots.